monofuel/monofuel.dev/content/posts/2020-06-28_gammapi-prototype/index.md

 ![image](/posts/2020-06-28_gammapi-prototype/images/1.jpeg#layoutTextWidth)
 ### history

 A couple years ago I bought my first 3D printer kit, a Makerfarm Prusa i3.
-This last year, I upgraded it into a massive [Makerfarm Pegasus 12&#34;](https://www.makerfarm.com/index.php/3d-printer-kits/12-pegasus-kit.html).
+This last year, I upgraded it into a massive Makerfarm Pegasus 12&#34;.
 Ever since I first got a 3D printer, I’ve been on the lookout for cool things to 3D print.

 I grew up playing the Super Nintendo, so the [Adafruit Pigrrl 2](https://learn.adafruit.com/pigrrl-2) looked like an awesome project!
 I ordered a kit, printed all the parts, spent a few days assembling, and ended up with a working gaming handheld.
 I even modified the back, to support a right-angle HDMI connector! [thingiverse link](https://www.thingiverse.com/thing:2969569).

 However the Pigrrl 2 didn’t really fit in my pocket, and the thin case was kind of brittle when printed in PLA.
 I tried printing the case in ABS, but it warped too much.
 So I decided to try to build a [Pigrrl Zero](https://learn.adafruit.com/pigrrl-zero/overview)!
 It took a lot longer to assemble.
 There was a lot of careful wiring and soldering, but all that work resulted in a much smaller portable.
 Unfortunately, the Raspberry Pi Zero w only has 1 core, so this limits what games can be played.
 Since the Pi Zero is soldered directly to the LCD, it was challenging to try to modify the wiring to add features like an audio port or speaker.
 I began to wonder if I could reach some sort of balance between the Pigrrl 2 and Pigrrl Zero.

 This isn’t my first Raspberry Pi project, feel free to check out my [Raspberry Pi cluster](https://medium.com/@monofuel34089/influxdb-raspberry-pi-monitoring-cluster-23b76621d5b0) or my [talking toaster](https://www.youtube.com/watch?v=CeTM4jQWmZM)!

+This blog is supported through Amazon Affiliate links.
+When you buy through product links, I may earn commissions to help fund future projects.

 ### About This Post